You have no items in your shopping cart.

 Cinderloop clothing for women is designed and sewn by Antoinette Indge in her studio in Lowell, MA.

 Antoinette begins each new design by draping and pinning knit fabric on a dress form to create the initial shape.
-Each knit fabric performs and drapes in different ways so Antoinette carefully sources quality knits that work for each style.
+She carefully sources quality knits that work for each style.

 She then creates the pattern in paper, and grades into the different sizes.
 Making sure each style will fit well is an important part of the process.